 (recorded by Steve Sprinkle).
 This exercise will direct you to systematically relax your major muscle groups by briefly flexing your muscles and then slowly releasing the tension.
 It begins by having you flex your facial muscles and continues with your neck and shoulders, down to your arms, abdomen and legs.
 The exercise ends by directing you to breathe deeply and slowly as you review parts of your body.
 The recording is about nine minutes long.

-(recorded by Bonnie Lambourn) blends several relaxation techniques, which used together can have a synergistic effect in creating a deep relaxation experience.
+(recorded by Bonnie Lambourn).
+This exercise blends several relaxation techniques, which, when used together, can have a synergistic effect in creating a deep relaxation experience.
 In this exercise, you will progressively release tension from your major muscle groups and then will be guided in using deep breathing, affirming statements and the visualization of a "safe place" to achieve a relaxed state.
-The recording is about 15 minutes long.
+The recording is about 15 minutes longs.

 Helpful Tips for using the information on this page: